Chemistry Olympiad Team Chosen

-Four high school students will be headed to Baku, Azerbaijan, to represent the U.S. in the 47th International Chemistry Olympiad, to be held July 20–29.
+Beaming from ear to ear, Lu told C&EN that she was stunned to hear her name being called among the winners.
+She is only the second high school sophomore in the history of the U.S. team to make the top four.
+In contrast, Koh, who won a silver medal at the Olympiad in Moscow last summer, hung his head after learning he had not made this year's traveling team.

-The team members are Sooraj¬nath Boominathan of Oklahoma School of Science & Mathematics, in Oklahoma City; Bryce Cai of Barrington High School, in Illinois; Janice Ong of Thomas Jefferson High School for Science & Technology, in Alexandria, Va.; and David Wang of Monta Vista High School, in Cupertino, Calif.
-Rueih-Sheng Fu of Arcadia High School, in California, is the first alternate; Richard Wang of North Hollywood High School, in Los Angeles, is the second alternate.
+Despite his disappointment, Koh stood up when his good friend Lee's name was called, and they hugged with such force that it nearly knocked them both to the ground.

-Judges at the intensive two-week U.S. National Chemistry Olympiad study camp, sponsored by the American Chemical Society and held at the U.S. Air Force Academy in Colorado Springs, announced the team members when the camp ended this week.
+The ceremony marked the culmination of two weeks of intensive study during the U.S. National Chemistry Olympiad study camp, which is organized by the American Chemical Society and is held at the U.S. Air Force Academy (USAFA) in Colorado Springs.

-“They’re a very strong team, and they’re going to really represent the U.S. well,” says head mentor Kelli Slunt, a chemistry professor at the University of Mary Washington.
-“I’m very excited; I think that we have a strong chance to medal high with this group.”
+The 20 students who participated in the camp—15 males and five females—were the top scorers among approximately 10,000 students who took a regional exam and approximately 900 students who went on to take a national exam.

-When C&EN reached the team members only 20 minutes after they had learned of their standing, they could barely contain their enthusiasm.
-“I’ve been waiting for this moment for a long time, and working toward it,” Boominathan says.
+Kara Pezzi, head mentor of the U.S. team and a teacher at Appleton East High School in Wisconsin, called the ceremony "bittersweet," noting both the elation of those chosen for the team and the disappointment of those who did not make the cut.

 Join the conversation